 From start to finish, Service by Publication takes about two to three months.

 The court can grant the divorce in a publication action, but it cannot make any decisions regarding child custody, child support or division of property.

 Georgia Service by Publication is described in O.C.G.A. §9-11-4(f)(1)

-Copyright Notice: These Georgia divorce laws above are copyrighted by Divorce Source, Inc. This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
+Copyright Notice: These Georgia divorce laws above are copyrighted by 3 Step Solutions, LLC.
+This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
 Violation of this copyright notice may result in immediate legal action.